Year 2025 AGM Reports For AGM held on 9th May 2026

 Occasional Offices

 There are less requirements for all occasional offices.
-There have been 9 baptisms, 7 funerals, and 2 weddings.
+There have been 9 baptisms, half a dozen funerals, and two weddings.

-The weekly Vestry Hour, which is a stated hour for parishioners to make baptism or wedding bookings, is always held on Sunday between 5 to 6pm.
+The weekly Vestry Hour, which is a stated hour for parishioners to make baptism or wedding bookings, is always held on Sunday between 5 to 6pm, except fifth Sunday of the month.

 A half an hour baptism preparation for parents and godparents takes place before the baptism.